Welcome to today's edition of the Rush 24-7 podcast.

 Thank you.

-And there you have it, my friends, our State of the Union condensed version for those of you who missed it last night.
+Our State of the Union condensed version for those of you who missed it last night.

-No, I'm I'm being entirely serious.
+No, I'm being entirely serious.

-Snerdley is scratching his head.
+Snurdley is scratching his head.

-So what are you up to?
+So, what are you up to?

 I'm not up to anything.